calaldees/teachingWorkshops/teacherTraining/primary.md

 * To my knowledge; no school has failed an Ofsted inspection because of poor Computing.
   * Until a school fails with this criteria, the focus will always be on English/Maths
 * [iCompute-and-Ofsted](https://www.icompute-uk.com/Downloads/iCompute-and-Ofsted.pdf) - Questions Ofsted will ask primary practitioners
+  * e.g.
+    * What practices do you use in computing to build new knowledge?
+      * unplugged and PRIMM

 Activity: What's in an Ofsted report?
+(10min + 5min)
 * https://reports.ofsted.gov.uk/
 * Find a feeder primary of your placement school
 * Search for the term 'computing' or 'ict'.
 Can you find it mentioned in the report?